We’ll be sharing ideas for your first comic con costume and some more advanced cosplays too.

 4. Don’t block the aisles or hallways — some times people talk to their friends in the aisles or check their phones in the aisles.

 5. Bring a collection of small things, like water, a power bar, cash, and make up.
 You might also want a sewing repair kit, sunscreen, hat, an extra face mask, a sharpie and notebook for autographs, etc.

 If you have more beginner or closet comic con costume ideas, please add them to the comments.

-Also, tell us how your first comic con goes.
-Or your first comic con in 2022, we know it’s been a while since most people have been to a comic con or convention!!
+Also, please tell us how your first comic con goes.
+Or your first comic con in 2023, we know it’s been a while since most people have been to a comic con or convention!!

 Cover Photo: Cosplayers: Austin Taylor as Ellie (left) and Austine Taylor (middle right) as Allan; other Ellie and Alan by Jurassic World Alan Alan and Ellie Cosplay UK